 Anyone who abuses inhalants is at risk of harming their brains and bodies.
 Most people who abuse these substances are teenagers, who are still growing.
 This means they are at risk of suffering brain damage and bodily harm that could change their growth.

-There are other factors that may impact whether a teenager or preteen begins abusing any substance.
+Other factors may impact whether a teenager or preteen begins abusing any substance.
+These factors are called “social determinants of health” and are especially common in groups that are not part of the mainstream.
 These groups are more likely to engage in substance abuse:

 - Those in adverse socioeconomic situations